mgaray99/final_team02/README.md

 * Every entity is the same size and shape (a square).
 This assumption made it easier to read/write levels and to make HitBoxes and collision mechanics.
   The only downside is that it limits our options for resizing entities.
-* The game scene is always the same size
+* The game scene is always the same size.

 Interesting data files: